 It is through these experiences that I started Dirty Girls Ministries in 2009 and wrote Dirty Girls Come Clean (Moody Publishers, 2011).
 Click here to learn more about me.

-God placed a fire within me almost seven years ago to bring female pornography and sexual addiction to light.
+God placed a fire within me to bring female pornography and sexual addiction to light.
 Despite our best efforts, we haven’t even made a dent in Church culture regarding these issues and I believe that it is the next generation of women that is gonna get it done.
 It is the next generation of women that are the hardest hit by today’s sexual culture and who understand that pornography and hypersexualization is not just a man’s issue.

 I have a heart for these young women and a desire to provide help, hope and healing from the shame, guilt and isolation that this addiction creates … so that their own stories can be used by God to bring even more women to freedom.
 And my greatest desire is that God would use my story to prevent these young women from repeating my own mistakes.